cloudfoundry-attic/mssql-server-broker/broker/README.md

   cd mssql-server-broker
   mvn clean install
   ```
+2. The broker makes use of spring-security to protect itself against unauthorized meddling.
+To set its username and password edit the [manifest.yml](https://github.com/cf-platform-eng/mssql-server-broker/blob/master/broker/manifest.yml) file as needed for your CF install (you probably don't want to check this in!).
-4. Push the broker to cf:
+3. Push the broker to cf:
   ```bash
   cd broker
   cf push
   ```
-5. Register the broker.
+4. Register the broker.
 The broker makes use of spring-security to protect itself against unauthorized meddling.
 For more information, please see [here](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker#security).
   ```bash
   cf create-service-broker SQLServer userNameFromManifestFile passwordFromManifestFile https://uri.of.your.broker.app
   ```
-6. See the broker:
+5. See the broker:
   ```bash
   cf service-brokers
   Getting service brokers as admin...